 NOTE: If the tractor creeps forward or backward with the FSC lever in the NEUTRAL-PARK position, the transmission control needs to be adjusted.
-Refer to ADJUSTMENTS for Transmission Control and Neutral Function Adjustment in Maintenance Instructions or contact your Walker dealer.
+Refer to Adjustments for Transmission Control in Neutral Function Adjustment - Step 4 on page 86 or contact your Walker dealer.